Timeshare Specialists

 Owning a deeded timeshare can have long-term benefits, such as the potential for property appreciation, although this is not guaranteed.
 However, it also comes with responsibilities, including paying annual maintenance fees and other associated costs.

-What is a Non-Deeded Timeshare?
+What Is A Non-Deeded Timeshare?

 A non-deeded timeshare, often referred to as a “right-to-use” timeshare, does not involve actual ownership of the property.
 Instead, you purchase the right to use the property for a certain number of years, typically ranging from 10 to 99 years.
 Once the lease period expires, the right to use the property returns to the original owner, and you lose your access to the unit.